Samuel-BF/check_ct_logs/README.md

 This script compares known certificates (stored locally) and registered certificates logged in public Certificate Transparency logs.
-It uses [certspotter API](https://certspotter.com) and can retrieves certificates directly from host when it finds a registered certificate not already known.
+It uses [certspotter API](https://certspotter.com) and can retrieve certificates directly from host when it finds a registered certificate not already known.

 Output and exit follow [Nagios plugins development guidelines](https://nagios-plugins.org/doc/guidelines.html),